 Over the next four seasons, Atlético Tetuán made valiant attempts at a return to the top division.
 This included a third-place finish in 1952-53 which led to an appearance at the end of season promotion play-offs.
 Here they came within a point of an immediate return to La Primera but was denied promotion with a final day draw away to España Industrial, the reserve side of Barcelona.
 Atlético returned to the playoffs two years later after finishing runners-up to Real Murcia, but once again the final step-up proved to be elusive, as they trailed behind promoted RCD Espanyol & Real Sociedad.
 The 1955-56 season was played against a back-drop of Moroccan independence, and by March of 1956, Atlético club president Julio Parrés knew that the club would have to merge or disappear.
 Keen to preserve its heritage and ensure continuity of work for the professional staff, Parrés entered negotiations with a number of clubs including Algeciras CF & Real Balompédica Linense.
 However, it was the close proximity and the recent good form of SD Ceuta that proved decisive.
 On 22 April 1956, Atlético Tetuán played its last ever game, a 4-1 away win at Real Betis.
 On 2 July 1956, both Atlético Tetuán & SD Ceuta were formally wound-up and a new team, Club Atlético de Ceuta was formed, taking up the place vacated in La Segunda by Los Matadores.
 With the majority of the professional staff transferring to Atlético Ceuta, this left a void in Tetuán which was eventually filled in 1961, when Moghreb Athlétic de Tétouan took on the colours and the stadium of Los Matadores.

 Whilst it is almost certain that football was played on the site of the Estadio de Varela from the turn of the 20th Century, the land was not formally enclosed until 1913.
 Situated on the north bank of the River Martil, the stadium played host to a variety of sports thanks to the inclusion of a cinder athletics track.
 Rudimentary bleachers were added once Atlético started to play in Campeonato Hispano-Marroquí, whilst officials could watch from a rather ornate raised, open terrace.
 This wedge-shaped construction was double-sided so that one could view races at the Hippodrome that stood to the west of the stadium.
 Atlético’s ascent to La Primera led to the stadium undergoing major redevelopment and renaming.
 An open stand with bench terracing was erected on the east side which was linked to semi-circular end terraces.
-Club office and changing rooms were built in the south-west corner and the pitch was access via an underground tunnel behind the southern goal.
+Club office and changing rooms were built in the south-west corner and the pitch was accessed via an underground tunnel behind the southern goal.
 The stadium’s main tribuna was built on the west side, and this featured a vaulted concrete cantilevered roof.
 However, it was only 75 metres in length and ran from the southern touchline, before seemingly losing interest and petering out just after the halfway line.
 The enclosure had been called the Estadio Municipal de Deportes since 1939 but was renamed in honour of General José Varela, Franco’s High Commissioner in Morocco in 1950.
 With a capacity of 15,000, Varela suited Atlético just fine, and it also seemed to suit Moghreb Tétouan just fine, as little was done to the stadium for the next 50 years.

 In the intervening years, the stadium was renamed the Estadio Sania Ramel (Stade Saniat Rmel) in 1952.
 In 2007, the parched turf was replaced with an artificial surface.
 Work on the original terraces saw the capacity reduced to 10,000, but then in 2011, to mark the 60th anniversary of the original club’s promotion to La Primera, the main tribuna underwent a major refurbishment.
 A new framework was erected at the rear of the stand to support the original, ageing concrete roof.
 Everything and I mean everything, was given a liberal coat of red, white & blue paint and new bucket seats were bolted to the concrete steps.
 To be honest, it’s all a bit gaudy and garish, but lo and behold, it seemed to do the trick.
 After 50 years of achieving very little, Moghreb Tétouan won its first Moroccan championship in May 2012.
 As the city celebrated the club’s first major honour, the Ultras paraded banners celebrating the club’s Spanish heritage.
 What did the banners display?
 Siempre Los Matadores.